 Bill Laws is the author of a batch of books on gardening, homes and history.
-His latest, A Concise Guide to the Potato is due out in spring 2019 and he’s currently working on the story of street music, On The Sunny Side of the Street.
+His latest, Herefordshire’s Home Front in the Second World War was published in 2019.
 (Photo: Denver Botanical Garden)

 A beautifully presented guide to the plants that have had the greatest impact in human civilisation.

 “Laws delights in entertaining us with curious facts, some well known, some new.”
 The Garden

 Train lines and rail companies that impacted on modern civilisation.

 A historical, horticultural journey through the garden told through fifty garden tools.

 The field is the farmer’s friend and a central feature of country life.